sovity/eslint-config/README.md

 # eslint-config
 The holy Ten Commandments for sovity Javascript projects.
-Follow them or die!

 # Using the Config
 Install the file